cloudnative-pg/cloudnative-pg/docs/src/index.md

 * Support for node affinity via `nodeSelector`
 * Native customizable exporter of user defined metrics for Prometheus through the `metrics` port (9187)
 * Standard output logging of PostgreSQL error messages in JSON format
-* Support for the `restricted` security context constraint (SCC) in Red Hat OpenShift
 * Automatically set `readOnlyRootFilesystem` security context for pods
-* `cnp` plugin for `kubectl`
+* `cnpg` plugin for `kubectl`
 * Fencing of an entire PostgreSQL cluster, or a subset of the instances
 * Multi-arch format container images

 ## About this guide

-Follow the instructions in the ["Quickstart"](quickstart.md) to test Cloud Native PostgreSQL on a local Kubernetes cluster using Minikube or Kind.
+Follow the instructions in the ["Quickstart"](quickstart.md) to test CloudNativePG on a local Kubernetes cluster using Kind, or Minikube.

 In case you are not familiar with some basic terminology on Kubernetes and PostgreSQL, please consult the ["Before you start" section](before_you_start.md).

-!!!
-Note
-    Although the guide primarily addresses Kubernetes, all concepts can be extended to OpenShift as well.

 *[Postgres, PostgreSQL and the Slonik Logo](https://www.postgresql.org/about/policies/trademarks/) are trademarks or registered trademarks of the PostgreSQL Community Association